| Locale | Presentation string | en-GB | Clock rate monitoring |

 This extension allows a finer, real-time polling of clock values for better understanding of hardware dynamics.
 It is especially useful in conjunction with temperature monitoring.

-is supported then a new stream is defined with name clockRate
+MDZ_long_term_stats is supported then a new stream is defined with name clockRate.

 {